dyammons/scrna-seq/data-retrieval/README.md

 #### 2) Getting data from Novogene

-[`getNovoData.sh`](./getNovoData.sh) is a `bash` script that provides a paralellized means of downloading data from Novogene servers and ensures data integretiy after transfer.
+[`getNovoData.sh`](./getNovoData.sh) is a `bash` script that provides a paralellized means of downloading data from Novogene servers and ensures data integrity after transfer.

 The script requires the input of one `.txt` file that contains the `urls` to the files you wish to download.